Load low-bandwidth site?

 Justina graduated with a BA in Economics before embarking on a career in the not-for-profit sector.
 This journey and experience began as an Administrator with the Petroleum Exploration Society of Great Britain, PESGB.
 With increasing knowledge and experience in the sector she joined The InDus Entrepreneurs UK as Membership Director.
 After completing a Masters in Business Administration at the University of Westminster Business School, and a short career break, she joined the Society for Editors and Proofreaders Ltd (now Chartered Institute of Editing and Proofreading) as Executive Secretary.

-Justina manages the business and operational functions of GISF – ensuring the Secretariat is supported and runs smoothly.
+Justina manages the operational functions of GISF – ensuring the Secretariat is supported and runs smoothly.

 Contact Justina Amenu